xmartlabs/PagerTabStripView/README.md

     <img src="Example/Media/setStateCallback.gif">
 </div>

-#### onPageAppear modifier
+### onPageAppear modifier

-`onPageAppear` callback allows you trigger some action when a page view get selected, either by scrolling to it or tapping its tab.
-This modifier is applied only to the associated page.
+`onPageAppear` callback allows you to trigger some action when a page view get selected, either by scrolling to it or tapping its tab.
+This modifier is applied only to its associated page view.

 ```swift
 struct PagerView: View {